 Tuberville’s Veteran of the Month series recognizes Alabama’s heroes for service to our military and local communities

-WASHINGTON — U.S. Senator Tommy Tuberville (R-AL) today released a video honoring Donna Johnson of Birmingham as the July “Veteran of the Month.”
+WASHINGTON — U.S. Senator Tommy Tuberville (R-AL) today released a video honoring U.S. Army Chemical Operations Specialist Jason Guyton as the April “Veteran of the Month.”
 Excerpts from Senator Tuberville’s remarks can be found below, and his complete remarks can be found here.

 Senator Tuberville recognizes a different Alabama veteran each month for their service and contribution to their community.
 Constituents can nominate an Alabama veteran and submit their information to Senator Tuberville’s office for consideration by emailing firstname.lastname@example.org.